 Annual Flagship Research Colloquium

 Since 2015, the Flagship Research Colloquium has supported Arabic and Persian Flagship students in their original undergraduate research by providing a forum for presenting their work and networking with peers, faculty, and alumni.
-For information about the 2018 Research Colloquium, check out the links below.
+This year, we are delighted to open our Colloquium to all foreign language students in the SLLC.
+For more information about the 2018 Research Colloquium, check out the links below.

 Save the Date: Tuesday May 1st, 2018